 A broader understanding of the materials used and the environmental implications can help us make more sustainable decisions, and choosing clothing made from sustainable fabrics is a step in the right direction for those of us striving to balance our interests in fashion with conscious purchasing.

 We are thought to wear about 80 billion pieces of clothes annually.

 Producing such a massive quantity of materials year after year has a significant negative influence on the environment, including waste and pollution.
 It also depletes the world's natural resources.

 Therefore, investing in products made of sustainable materials will undoubtedly have a number of advantages.

 Why Is it Important to Switch?

-Swimwear made from unsustainable materials can release thousands of tiny pieces of microplastic into the marine ecosystem every time it is washed, posing a major threat to fish and other animals.
+Every time swimwear made of non-renewable materials is washed, hundreds of tiny bits of microplastic are released into the marine ecosystem, posing a serious threat to fish and other species.

-This plastic doesn't just sit in the ocean.
-It also enters the food chain and ends up on our plates.
+This plastic isn't just floating around in the sea.
+As it moves up the food chain, it eventually ends up on our plates.

 Recycled Swimwear FAQs